-(C-21) SUPERBIKE MACHINE REQUIREMENTS AND LIMITATIONS:
+SUPERBIKE MACHINE REQUIREMENTS AND LIMITATIONS:

-No modifications allowed within class capacity limits that do not conform to Sections F, G, H and I. All other modifications allowed as long as the following criteria are met:
+(C-15) No modifications allowed that do not conform to Sections F, G, H and I. All other modifications allowed as long as the following criteria are met:

-- No superchargers or blowers, except those that are OEM for the make, model, and year.
-OEM superchargers may not be modified. - Gas tanks must be constructed and mounted in a safe, workmanlike manner.
-Seat tanks prohibited. - Gas tank vent lines must have a device that prevents the escape of gasoline. - Exhaust pipe(s) and muffler(s) must be securely attached together and bolted to the frame. - The discharge end of the exhaust pipe may not extend beyond the rear edge of the rear tire, or point in a way that interferes with the vision of another rider. - The majority of the front wheel, with the exception of the tire, must be visible from either side. - The front fender may extend from the front axle, in front of the fork assembly, covering a maximum 50 degrees of arc. - No streamlining, other than a seat or tail section, to the rear of the rear axle. - If a streamlined seat or tail section is used, it cannot extend more than four inches beyond a vertical line drawn from the rear edge of the rear tire, with the exception of an OEM fairing. - The rear wheel, with the exception of the tire, must be clearly visible for 180 degrees of arc from the rear of such a line with the machine un-laden. - No part of the fairing may extend more than four inches forward of a vertical line drawn through the front axle, with the exception of an OEM fairing. - It must be possible to see the rider completely, in the normal riding position, from either side and from above, and to see the rider's outline from the rear. - It is prohibited to use transparent material to avoid the rules above. - Fairings must be mounted at a minimum of three mounting points in a safe, workmanlike manner. - Turbocharged machines otherwise qualified to run in Superbike classes must run in Formula Ultra, regardless of engine displacement. - On machines with frame-to-motor mismatch, engine defines class eligibility. - Cylinder disablement permitted, with limitations, (see A-6).
+- No superchargers or blowers except those that are OEM for the make, model and year.
+OEM superchargers may not be modified. - Gas tanks must be constructed and mounted in a safe, workmanlike manner. - Gas tank vent lines must have a device that prevents the escape of gasoline. - Exhaust pipe(s) and muffler(s) must be securely attached together and bolted to the frame. - The discharge end of the exhaust pipe may not extend beyond the rear edge of the rear tire or point in a way that interferes with the vision of another rider. - The majority of the front wheel, with the exception of the tire, must be visible from either side. - The front fender may cover a maximum 50 degrees of arc. - No streamlining, other than a seat or tail section, beyond the rear axle. - If a streamlined seat or tail section is used, it cannot extend more than four inches beyond a vertical line drawn from the rear edge of the rear tire.
+The rear wheel must be clearly visible to the rear of such a line with the machine un-laden. - No part of the fairing may extend more than four inches forward of a vertical line drawn through the front axle with the exception of an OEM fairing. - It must be possible to see the rider completely, in the normal riding position, from either side and from above, and to see the rider's outline from the rear. - It is prohibited to use transparent material to circumvent the rules above. - Fairings must be mounted at a minimum of three mounting points in a safe, workmanlike manner. - Forced induction and/or hybrid electric machines otherwise qualified to run in Superbike classes must run in Formula Ultra, regardless of engine displacement. - On machines with frame-to-motor mismatch, engine defines class eligibility. - Cylinder disablement permitted, with limitations, (see A-6).